Malobika8/All-In-One/Java-BackToBasics/IO/ReadInput.md

 <img width="1007" alt="Screenshot 2024-09-11 at 6 23 40 PM" src="https://github.com/user-attachments/assets/5a106fea-b4fa-4586-bfbb-98d8fec6f658">
 <img width="969" alt="Screenshot 2024-09-11 at 6 24 27 PM" src="https://github.com/user-attachments/assets/147faec2-db74-4793-9201-b69bfc6de62d">
 <img width="836" alt="Screenshot 2024-09-11 at 6 25 29 PM" src="https://github.com/user-attachments/assets/1dfacbee-fc31-4d80-bc93-444378866cf6">

+# Note

+In Java, when using a Scanner object (sc) to take input from the user, you need to use sc.nextLine() after sc.next() to consume the remaining newline character in the input buffer.
+This is because sc.next() reads the input until the next whitespace character, but doesn't consume the whitespace character itself.
+The sc.nextLine() call then reads the rest of the line, effectively clearing the buffer and allowing the next input operation to work correctly.
+Failing to do so can result in unexpected behavior, such as multiple inputs being treated as one.